arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 scavenger.
 A Republic security officer, Alec Efran, has the Gand in custody at the barricade in the old Galactic Market.
 Speak to Alec Efran and find out what the Gand knows.

-The Coming Darkness: Attros Finn has contacted you.
-Master Yuon Par’s illness is getting worse, and she has turned violent.
-You must stop Master Yuon from hurting herself or anyone else.
-Return to the Senate tower medical ward and speak to Attros Finn.
+- Yuon sees "the man in the shadows"
+- Attros Finn is helping heal Yuon
+- Masters Tharis Ornes, Vandar Tokare, Arca Jeth
+- "Yuon's illness is not medical"
+- "Find the Noetikon of light"

 The Flow of Goods: Attros Finn claims the Noetikons, relics once housed in the Jedi Temple, may contain a cure for Master Yuon Par’s illness.
 Attros has